 The rear rack mounts are allowed to take a load of 25 kg in total.

 We do not sell customer-direct, but we have worked hard to establish good relationships with rider orientated distributors who can offer more dedicated support nearer to dealers and riders.
+All spare parts and other items that we offer can be ordered through our local dealers.
 If your country has a distributor your local bike shop can order from them.
 If you’re still having trouble, please use our contact form, to get in touch with us so we can help.

 No. We don’t quote retail prices here because they vary from country to country.
 You’ll have to contact a bike shop that sells Bombtrack bicycle products.
 Or contact a mailorder company for prices – there are now many on the internet.
 Prices are not accessible through the factory.

 All framesets that are available separatly from the complete bike are listed on the frameset page.
 If you can not find a model that is used on a compelte bike there, then we simply do not offer it.

 You’ll find information about colors in the usual product specs, but the availability in your country depends on the distributor of your country and what they’ve ordered; see also ‘availability’.
 So if you want to be sure, ask your dealer.
 At the moment custom colours are not available from us.